dfguerrerom/mgci-docs/docs/source/overview.rst

 Overview of computation of Sub-Indicator b) Proportion of degraded mountain land
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Sub-indicator 15.4.2b**, Proportion of degraded mountain land, is designed to monitor the extent of degraded mountain land as a result of land cover change of a given country and for given reporting year.
 Similarly to sub-indicator ‘’trends in land cover” under SDG Indicator 15.3.1 (Sims et al. 2021), mountain ecosystem degradation and recovery is assessed based on the definition of land cover type transitions that constitute degradation, as either improving, stable or degraded.
-The definition of degradation adopted for the computation of this indicator is the one established Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES)footnote reference [1]_.
+The definition of degradation adopted for the computation of this indicator is the one established Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) [1]_.

 .. math::

-   Proportion Of Degraded Mountain Land = \\
-   (Degraded Mountain Area n) / (Total Mountain Area) * 100
+   Proportion Of Degraded Mountain Land =  (Degraded Mountain Area n) / (Total Mountain Area) * 100

 Where: